 Since the KMW was on loan for T&E and we continued to need to review additional ammo as it came out, we needed to adopt a second rifle for additional ammo tests.
 We now have a Tactical Rifles M40T2 that is custom built using their own action mounted in a manners stock.
 This is a very sweet shooting rifle that performed well in the full writeup.
 It is mounted with a Weaver Tactical 3-15x50mm scope and for the tests and evaluations we have the scope set to 15x.
 A shade under the desired 16x but we do not feel this has hampered performance at all.

 These rifles should serve as a good sample of what might be expected with this ammo performing in various custom tactical rifles.
 Since there are really no “Factory” tactical rifles chambered in .260 all three rifles ended up being custom built, but should still provide a good overall impression of various tactical .260 rifles and ammo.

 This initial test included 4 manufacturers of match grade 260 ammunition including HSM, Blackhills, and two loads from Cor-Bon.
-We have since tested another load from Monolithic Munitions and it is included here as well.
+We have since tested loads from Monolithic Munitions and Prime Ammunition and they are included here as well.
 The summary of the results are included in the tables below, but be sure to visit each manufacturers result page to find out more specific details on how the ammo performed as well as photos of the ammo, best groups fired, price, and other bits of info.

 |Sniper Central Custom Remington 700 Tactical Rifle (SC2)|